Dschaykib/codeAnalyseR/README.md

 At the moment there are the following functions to use:

 ### get_network()
-  This Function plots user defined functions and shows how they are connected.
+  This function plots user defined functions and shows how they are connected.
   <img src="misc/example-get_network.png" align="center" />

 ### plot_renv_dep()